wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'sometimes take vague humanoid shapes',
     'stain all they touch',
     'freeze under sunlight',
   ];
+   gen_data['aerialservantwants'] = [
+    'wants to kill its summoner and everybody in its way', 'wants to capture a {prisoner} for its master', 'is moving geological features to change the direction of the wind', 'is clearing the path for the arrival of a petty god', 'is harvesting breezes to serve it at a divine banquet', 'is feral',
+  ];
+   gen_data['prisoner'] = [
+    'scorned lover',
+    'slave',
+    'hated rival',
+    'apprentice',
+    'rich hostage',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>